pegasystems/angular-sdk/README.md

 # Overview of Angular SDK

-The **Angular SDK** provides Pega customers with the ability to build DX components that connect Pega’s ConstellationJS Engine APIs to a design system other than Pega's Constellation design system.
+The Angular SDK combined with Pega's client orchestration APIs (ConstellationJS APIs) provides a guided iterative development workflow experience.
+This accelerates integrating Pega’s Constellation DX API with an alternative (non-Pega) UI.
+Integrating an alternative design system is achieved using DX Components.

+A DX component consists of the following:
+- Component definition metadata that defines the low code developer configuration experience in App Studio and the parameters passed to the DX component for runtime rendering.
+- Javascript to integrate component parameters, ConstellationJS client APIs, and alternate design system presentational components.
+-	Storybook configuration and mocks for integrating with Infinity to facilitate local component testing before publication, configuration, and testing with the Infinity server.

-The Angular SDK differs from out-of-the-box Constellation design system because it provides and demonstrates the use of a design system that is not the Pega **Constellation** design system.
-The alternative design system used in this Angular SDK is [Angular Material](https://material.angular.io/) - open-source components that integrate seamlessly with Angular.
+The Angular SDK includes a ConstellationJS to Angular bridge and sample DX components.
+The alternative design system used in the Angular SDK is [Angular Material](https://material.angular.io/).
+For more information about Constellation SDKs, see the [Constellation SDKs documentation](https://docs.pega.com/bundle/constellation-sdk/page/constellation-sdks/sdks/constellation-sdks.html).

-The Angular SDK is built on a new and modernized UI technology stack (the Constellation JavaScript Engine and Constellation JavaScript API).

 <br>

 # Prerequisites